CCJ enforcement – the County Court and bailiffs

 Attachment of earnings orders and County Court judgments

-An attachment of earnings order is another way the court can recover money owed.
-This kind of order allows them to take money from your wages.
+An attachment of earnings order allows the court to take a fixed amount from your wages.

-The court will write to you about this, sending you a ‘statement of means’, N56 form, which you should use to respond.
+The court will send you a ‘statement of means’ N56 form, which you use to respond.

 Charging orders and CCJs

-Creditors can also apply for a charging order, which secures the debt against your home or any property you own.
+A charging order secures the debt against any property you own.